patricio-mancini/ng-tag-generator/README.md

-# ng-date-picker
+# ng-tag-generator
-Angular implementation of a date picker component from http://rebat.net
+Angular implementation of a tag generator component from http://rebat.net